mastermind1981/builds-faceoff/README.md

 # builds-faceoff
-Demo code for The Ultimate Build Tools Face-off JavaOne talk [CON2270]
+Demo code for the Maven v Gradle: Dawn of Project Automation talk at Devoxx US